bladel/docker-streamlink-recorder/README.md

 # docker-streamlink-recorder
-Automated Dockerfile to record livestreams with streamlink
+Automated Dockerfile to record livestreams with streamlink based on 'docker-streamlink-recorder' by 'lauwarm'

 ## Description
 This is a Docker Container to record a livestream.
-It uses the official [Python Image](https://hub.docker.com/_/python) with the Tag *buster*  , installs [streamlink](https://github.com/streamlink/streamlink) and uses the Script [streamlink-recorder.sh](https://raw.githubusercontent.com/lauwarm/docker-streamlink-recorder/python3.8.1_buster_1.3.1/streamlink-recorder.sh) to periodically check if the stream is live.
+It uses the official [Python Image](https://hub.docker.com/_/python) with the Tag *slim-buster*  , installs [streamlink](https://github.com/streamlink/streamlink) and uses the Script [streamlink-recorder.sh](https://raw.githubusercontent.com/lauwarm/docker-streamlink-recorder/python3.8.1_buster_1.3.1/streamlink-recorder.sh) to periodically check if the stream is live.

 ## Usage
 To run the Container: